Welcome to Medicine at the University of Tasmania! Please find below important information about commencing study.

-Please familiarise yourself with the Safety in Practice requirements and complete the following forms:
+Please familiarise yourself with the Safety in Practice requirements on the Professional Experience Placement (PEP) website:

 Clinical Allocation Procedure

-The final two years of the Bachelor of Medicine, Bachelor of Surgery (MBBS) course are conducted within the three Clinical Schools: The Hobart Clinical School, the Launceston Clinical School and the Rural Clinical School (located in Burnie).
+The final two years of the MBBS course are conducted within the three Clinical Schools: The Hobart Clinical School, the Launceston Clinical School and the Rural Clinical School (located in Burnie).
 Students will be allocated to any of these three Clinical Schools and should therefore be willing to relocate if directed to do so.
 Please familiarise yourself with the Clinical School Allocation Procedure (PDF 124KB).
 Accepting this procedure was part of accepting your offer for the MBBS Program.